devblackops/watchmen/docs/functions/Help-Email.md

 'Notifies' block will throw an error.

 The 'Subject' and Message' fields inside the hashtable for this function support string interpolation.
-The following keywords can be placed inside the Subject or Message strings using the convention #{keyword}.
+The following keywords can be placed inside the Subject or Message strings using the convention #{keyword} (case sensistive, so stick with camelCase).
 When the Email notifier is executed these placeholders will be replaced with values from the test result:

-computername     - Computer name test was executed on
-module           - OVF module name
-file             - Path to Pester test executed
-descibe          - Name of 'Describe' block in Pester test
-context          - Name of 'Context' block in Pester test
-test             - Name of 'It' block in Pester test
-result           - Result of test.
-'Passed' or 'Failed'
-failureMessage   - Failure message from Pester test
-duration         - Duration of Pester test
+computername     - Computer name test was executed on module           - OVF module name file             - Path to Pester test executed describe         - Name of 'Describe' block in Pester test context          - Name of 'Context' block in Pester test test             - Name of 'It' block in Pester test result           - Result of test.
+'Passed' or 'Failed' failureMessage   - Failure message from Pester test duration         - Duration of Pester test

 Example:
     subject = 'Watchmen alert - #{computername} - [#{test}] failed!'
 ## EXAMPLES